hva1der/boardgamers/README.md

 - Admin access is enabled by changing the 'isAdmin' property of a user to 'true' in the MongoDB 'users' collection.
 - Once logged in as an admin, they can access the games allocation page via a link on the Sign Up page.
 Here the admin can enter player names to add them to games.
 They can also add YouTube video ID codes to provide tutorials for games.
+- Admins can update players by entering new names for a game and clicking 'submit' again.
   - Admins can also delete nominations in the event games have been entered in error.

 # Security measures